fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.4.0/Update-AzureRmApiManagementRegion.md

 ### -VirtualNetwork
 Specifies a virtual network configuration for the deployment region.
-Passing $null will remove virtual network configuration for the region.
+Passing $Null will remove virtual network configuration for the region.

 ```yaml
 Type: PsApiManagementVirtualNetwork